Why Americans are voting for Donald Trump

-Costello concludes that a racist, uneducated segment of the electorate has embraced Trump, catapulting him to success.
-But, asserting that Trump’s power comes from demagoguery and a racist electorate is premature, unless one can exclude legitimate reasons why people vote for him.
+Costello then concludes that a racist, uneducated segment of the electorate has embraced Trump and catapulted him to success.
+But asserting that Trump’s power comes from demagoguery and a racist electorate is premature unless one can exclude legitimate reasons why people vote for him.

-One reason is Trump’s economic populism.
-The nation’s industrial sector has been losing jobs as factories shut down and relocate.
-From 2001 to 2013, the U.S. trade deficit with China cost 3.2 million American jobs MG.
-Trade agreements with Mexico and Canada resulted in the loss of 850,000 U.S. jobs MG.
-In sum, the United States has lost 7,231,000 manufacturing jobs since 1979.MG
+One such reason is Trump’s economic populism.
+Consider that this nation’s industrial sector has been losing jobs, as factories shut down and relocate elsewhere.
+From 2001 to 2013, the U.S. trade deficit with China cost 3.2 million American jobs.
+Trade agreements with Mexico and Canada resulted in the loss of 850,000 U.S. jobs.
+In sum, the United States has lost 7,231,000 manufacturing jobs since 1979.CH

 Trump is the only candidate taking a firm stance on the hemorrhaging of the American industrial sector, and he may be the only candidate who can stop the bleeding.
 He openly calls for boycotting and taxing companies that outsource.

 He argues for a better business climate that will make America competitive globally.
 He openly denounces nations that manipulate their currencies.
 He argues that, because he can self-fund his campaign, he can’t be bought by the special interests groups that desire further outsourcing.

 Quite simply, when Trump says, “China is ripping us off and abusing us because we have leaders that don’t know what they’re doing,” there are millions of unemployed former factory workers who agree with him.